Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Details of the Protocol

 \subsection{The First Stage of the Protocol}

-In this protocol, Alice prepares $m$ copies of Bell pairs and distributes them to Bob via a quantum channel as shown in Fig.~\ref{fig:stage1}.
+In this protocol, Alice prepares $m$ copies of Bell pairs and distributes them to Bob via a quantum channel as shown in figure~\ref{fig:stage1}.
 One half of each Bell pair undergoes dephasing with a probability of $p$ during transmission.
 To mitigate the dephasing effects and enhance the purity of the Bell pairs, Alice and Bob apply CNOT gates \ZJ{between their respective $m^{\mathrm{th}}$ qubit and all other qubits.} They then measure the $m^\mathrm{th}$ qubits, where the measured qubit acts as the control and the remaining qubits serve as the targets.
 Alice and Bob's measurement is performed using the eigenvectors of the $X$ basis given as

 When Alice's and Bob's measurement outcomes, denoted as $j$ and $k$ respectively, match as either $(++)$ or $(--)$, they successfully distill entanglement, resulting in a slightly purified state.
 However, if the outcomes differ, resulting in $(+-)$ or $(-+)$, the distillation process fails.
+To determine this, Alice and Bob exchange their measurement results via two-way classical communication.
+This step ensures that both parties agree on whether the purification was successful or failed.
 As previously mentioned, this protocol is a recursive purification process.
 Regardless of whether the distillation is successful, Alice and Bob move on to the next stage to further purify the Bell pairs, as explained in the following section.

 In the first stage, Alice and Bob apply CNOT gates, leaving the target qubits unchanged.
 The measured Bell pair (the control qubit) switches to $\ket{\phi^-}$ if there are an odd number of phase flips, and to $\ket{\phi^+}$ if there are an even number.
 For example, with three Bell pairs, as shown in Table~\ref{tab:table_first_stage}, an even number of bit-flips results in a $\ket{\phi^+}$ state.
 A successful outcome is indicated when Alice and Bob both measure $(++)$ or $(--)$, ensuring the measured Bell pair is always $\ket{\phi^+}$.
 This measurement selects states with $0, 2, \cdots$ bit flips thus removing first-order dephasing errors.
 The unnormalised eigenvalues of the joint state of the remaining pairs are then based on the probabilities of even bit-flips,